Co-author: Dhayana Sena

 Sometimes the smallest things make the greatest impact.
-Here are some simple and affordable design techniques to freshen and brighten up your living spaces.
+Whether you’ve just moved in or are looking for a little home pick-me-up, here are some simple and affordable interior design techniques to freshen and brighten up your living spaces.

-A colour in a sunny room looks quite different in a dark one.
-So it’s best to avoid cool colours in dark rooms and instead balance any weak, natural light with warm, pale shades.
-If you want to be sure how a paint colour will look, use a tester to and try out your chosen hues in the room under different light conditions.
+The amount of light that a room receives can affect the way a shade of colour looks on the walls.
+So, it’s best to avoid cool colours in dark rooms and instead balance any weak, natural light with warm, pale shades.
+If you want to be sure of how a paint colour will look, use a tester to try out your chosen hues in the room under different light conditions.

-Lighter neutrals such as warm white, dove grey or light taupe will make a space appear more open and airy.
-But don’t simply paint the walls.
-If your ceilings are low, consider painting them the same light colour as the walls to elongate the room.
+Lighter neutrals such as warm white, dove grey or light taupe will make a room appear more open and airier, but don’t simply paint the walls.
+If your ceilings are low, consider painting them the same shade as the walls to elongate the room.

-Generally speaking though, always paint the ceiling a lighter colour than the walls, preferably a bright white.
+Generally speaking, though, always paint the ceiling a lighter colour than the walls, preferably a bright white.
 That gives you the feeling of space and height, which really opens up the room.
-It will also reflect any of the light that’s directed to the ceiling from lamps or fixtures.
+It will also reflect any light that’s directed to the ceiling from lamps or fixtures.

 Artwork with white matting creates contrast against darker walls.
-Why not go for a gallery wall or a collection of artwork to make the wall feel brighter, watching out for darker artwork, which – like painting a room a darker colour – can soak away the light that would otherwise bounce around the room.
+Instead go for a gallery wall or a collection of artwork to make the wall feel brighter, watching out for darker artwork, which – like painting a room a darker colour – can take away the light that would otherwise bounce around the room.
 Large-scale artwork in lighter colours or even in black-and-white can make a room feel more spacious and brighter.

 Get rid of distracting personal objects.
 Less is more.
 While the room technically won’t be darker if there are too many accessories, it will feel less open and airy.
 Opt instead for a few central statement pieces that are carefully curated.

-Drapes shouldn’t be so heavy they block out the natural light, giving you the feeling you’re living in a cave.
+If you’re wanting to use drapes, make sure these aren’t too heavy, as they block out the natural light, giving you the claustrophobic feeling that you’re living in a cave.
 If your windows are small, don’t cover them with heavy blinds or curtains.
 Instead, use sheer or lighter fabric to offer an illusion of more space and light in the room.
 According to interior designers, the number one drape design crime is to hang drapes in front of windows – they should be just off the glass.
 It’s okay to cover the window frame, but make sure you allow the natural light in.

 Adding live plants will give your room a brighter and livelier feel.
 Some plants, such as ferns, are a safe bet, as they can thrive for days in limited sunlight.
 Plants are a perfect way to add a dramatic effect to the dingiest areas of your rooms.